AnriiGegliuk/portfolio_flask_project/README.md

 **Flask**: I chose Flask, a lightweight Python web framework, to develop the back-end of my website.
 This allows me to serve my projects and easily integrate any data analysis or machine learning components in the future.

-**Python**: For data analysis and visualization, I primarily use Python due to its extensive ecosystem of libraries and tools, which streamline the entire data science pipeline.

-**Git and GitHub**: I use Git for version control, allowing me to track changes in my code, collaborate with others, and easily revert to previous versions if necessary.
-GitHub serves as the remote repository for my code and the platform where I host my portfolio website using GitHub Pages.